wangyuanchi/shibespace/README.md

 This app is deployed on **Render**.
 You can visit the page [here](https://shibespace.onrender.com/).

 Take Note!
 This app is currently using the free version of Render.
 It may take around **1 minute to start up app completely**.
-In addition, the backend database is **deleted after 1 month** (last updated as of 12 Jan 2025), so things may not work as expected if the period is past.
+In addition, the backend database is **deleted after 1 month** (last updated as of 25 Apr 2025), so things may not work as expected if the period is past.

 To fully explore the [functionalities](https://github.com/wangyuanchi/shibespace/tree/main/client#shibespace-features-showcase), you need to **create an account**.

 ---

-<small>created by: Wang Yuanchi</small>
+<small>Created as part of CVWO Winter Assignment 2025.</small>